hvrc/pngtoplt/README.md

 # pngtoplt

-## Info

-- Converts a .png file of a qr code into a .plt file

-- Tailor made for a client, using it for engraving license plates with qr codes alongside a laser engraver and [HP-GL](https://en.wikipedia.org/wiki/HP-GL).
+Converts a .png file of a qr code into a .plt file Tailor made for a client, using it for engraving license plates with qr codes alongside a laser engraver and [HP-GL](https://en.wikipedia.org/wiki/HP-GL).

-- Contains a hard coded variable for the dimension of the qr code.
+Contains a hard coded variable for the dimension of the qr code.

-## Using the executables

-- Extracting and running the executable starts a process that continuously looks for a .png file being dropped into the executable's folder.
+Extracting and running the executable starts a process that continuously looks for a .png file being dropped into the executable's folder.

-- When dropped, it deletes the .png and creates a .plt file in it's place.
+When dropped, it deletes the .png and creates a .plt file in it's place.
 To be used alongside HPGL

-## Using the script

 To run it as a script with custom dimensions:

-1. Create a virtual environment, activate it, install cv2 and run the python script...
+Create a virtual environment, activate it, install cv2 and run the python script...

 ```
 python main.py "input_file_name.png" "output_file_name.plt"
 ```

-2. Adjust the variables in the python script as per your needs...
+adjust the variables in the python script as per your needs...

 ```
 block_size = 10